How to Create a Mobile App for Parent–Teacher Updates

 Model three primary roles and keep permissions scoped:

-Separate announcements from sensitive updates, and make the selected audience extremely obvious before sending (e.g., “You are messaging: Class 3B”).
+Separate classroom-level announcements from student-level sensitive updates, and make the selected audience extremely obvious before sending (e.g., “You are messaging: Class 3B”).

 Plan for multiple guardians per student and multiple classes per teacher from day one.